This content is not available in your preferred language.

 Confirm that your instrument driver is installed correctly.
 You can find all instrument drivers in the Instrument Driver Network (IDNet):

-Note: If you will be using IVI-C Class Drivers, you will need to configure the IVI Logical Name and Driver session in MAX and then Save the settings.
-Refer to the next document for those instructions: Getting Started Using National Instruments IVI with LabVIEW or LabWindows™/CVI
+Note: If you will be using IVI-C Class Drivers, you will need to configure the IVI Logical Name and Driver session in MAX and then save the settings.
+Refer to the next document for those instructions: Using IVI Drivers in LabVIEW or LabWindows™/CVI™

 1. Try communicating through a simple VISA example to confirm that VISA is working through the ADE (LabVIEW, LabWindows™/CVI, Measurement Studio).
 Open the example finder Help»Find Examples, then navigate to Hardware I/O and select the type of connection you are using: GPIB or Serial.